California bills aim at social media, medical disinformation

 Pan said the board would likely use a peer review process to establish a standard of care.
 If the board alleges a violation, medical experts would then review whether the doctor has violated that standard.

-The California Medical Association hasn’t taken a position on Pan’s bill.
+The California Medical Association hasn’t taken a position on Low’s bill.
 But the association’s president, Dr. Robert E. Wailes, said in a statement that misinformation has prolonged the pandemic, “making the work of our frontline health care workers more difficult and dangerous while harming community health.”

 The legislation differs from efforts in some other states like Florida and Tennessee, where Republican lawmakers have resisted doctor discipline proposals.

 “This isn’t a … a policing of free speech,” Sawyer said.
-“This is a call for protecting the public against dangerous misinformation which patients are parroting back to us in our emergency departments every day.
+“This is a call for protecting the public against dangerous misinformation, which patients are parroting back to us in our emergency departments every day.

 “Medicine obviously evolves over time, and we understand that,” Sawyer said, “but many of the lies and the rhetoric that we hear coming out of these physicians are just simply not true.”